Monotonicity and Bracketing in Games: Distribution-Monotonicity and Statistic Response Equilibria

 It is easy to verify that the SRE solution concepts satisfy our axioms.
 Bracketing follows from the additivity of $\Phi$, distribution-monotonicity is a consequence of the monotonicity of~$\Phi$, and anonymity holds since all players use the same $\Phi$.
 The next result shows that these axioms, in fact, characterize SRE. \begin{theorem} If $S$ permits bracketing and satisfies distribution-monotonicity and anonymity, then~$S$ is a refinement of some SRE. \end{theorem} Anonymity in Theorem \ref{th_sre} can be removed as in Theorem~\ref{th_Nash QRE}, with the conclusion appropriately altered to allow different players to best or better respond to different statistics.

 While distribution-monotonicity ensures that players' mixing probabilities are monotone with respect to first-order stochastic dominance, it does not provide a way to compare every pair of distributions.
 Interestingly, Theorem \ref{th_sre} shows that, with bracketing, there is a total order, defined by a statistic $\Phi$, that dictates how players rank \textit{every} payoff distribution.
+Hence, Theorem \ref{th_sre} gives rise to preferences over lotteries, which are not a primitive of our model.

 We explore two different interpretations of this result.
 If payoffs are utilities, the statistic~$\Phi$ that players respond to is now (in general) not the expectation of these utilities.
-Indeed, it is in general not even the expectation of any monotone transformation of these utilities, as we explain in Appendix \ref{app_CARA}.
+Indeed, it is in general not even the expectation of any monotone transformation of these utilities, as we explain in Appendix~\ref{app_CARA}.
 Thus, SREs incorporate non-expected-utility behavior into games, yet do so in a principled way that preserves monotonicity and bracketing.
 This flexibility allows a range of behavior that is larger than what can be accommodated within the expected-utility framework.
 In \S\ref{sec_min_max_mean} we explore a parametrized family of SREs and explain how they can predict behavior that is compatible with the Allais paradox, for example.

 In another interpretation, payoffs are monetary.
 The statistic $\Phi$ to which players respond is then a weighted average of CARA certainty equivalents across different coefficients.
 Hence statistic response equilibria incorporate flexible risk attitudes which allow for risk-averse, risk-loving, or mixed risk attitudes.
 Indeed, consider a statistic $\Phi[X] = \int_{\overline \R}K_a[X]\, \dd \mu(a)$.
 If $\mu$ places mass only on negative values of $a$, $\Phi[X] \leq \E[X]$ for any lottery $X$, i.e., $\Phi$ reflects risk-aversion.
 Conversely, if $\mu$ places mass only on positive values of $a$, then $\Phi[X] \geq \E[X]$ and $\Phi$ reflects a risk-loving attitude.
 If $\mu$ places mass on both negative and positive values of $a$, then $\Phi$ reflects a mixed risk attitude, i.e. there are lotteries $X$ and $Y$ with $\Phi[X] < \E[X]$ and $\Phi[Y] > \E[Y]$; see Proposition~5 of \cite*{mu2024monotone}.